turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 All of sudden, the purple takes over my eyes.
 Vibrant and fresh, full of life.
 They are the banners of summer.
-From the podcast, he says he has living water.
+He told the Samaritan woman that he has living water.
 Is the living water purple?